SYSTRAN/storages/README.md

 client = StorageClient(services)
 ```

+`cli/storages-cli.py` is giving a comprehensive usage example.

 ## Utilisation

 The different services are method of the `client` object where `remote_path` is a string with 2 fields: `storage:path`. `storage` is the identifierr of the storage as defined in the configuration dictionary. `path` is the local path.

 Paths use `/` delimiter.
-All path starts at `/` and relative path accessor `.`, `..` are not supported.
+Path starts with `/` and no relative path accessor like `.`, `..` are supported.
 For the storages with actual directory structure (S3, Swift, ...), a hierarchical file organization is simulated.

 ## Services